FabioFelipeSantos/FullStack-Studies/Front-end - CodeCademy/01 - Welcome to Frond-end path.md

 ### Questions to answer

  - [ ] How is data sent from one computer to another?
-[R]
+[R](#resp_1)
  - [ ] What's the relationship between a browser and a server?
  - [ ] How is code turned into the experience that users see in their browsers?
- - [ ] How have the web and web development changed from their invention to today?
+ - [ ] How have the web and web development changed from their invention to today? asd asd as da da sda d asd asd asd asd asd as da sd
 The Internet refers to the actual network of connected computing devices.

 The World Wide Web (W3) is a collection of interlinked websites and other web resources.
 The W3, in combination with the rise of web browsers in the 1990s, introduced a user-friendly interface that enabled users to browse multimedia content and interact with other users.

 **The browser** is an app that is capable of managing request and receive information between the **_Client_** (user) and the **_Server_**.

 <a name="resp_1"> The request is sent from your device to a server across the internet.
 First, the browser takes the address you provided and sends a request to a server across the internet for the files that make up the website.
 The contacted server is responsible for holding the website's files.
 Once that server receives the order, he contains logic for processing the request and identifying the files and data that the client has specified.
 It responds the browser with the necessary files.
-This is the process that allow us see the website that had been requested.
+This is the process that allow us see the website that had been requested.</a>

 **The server** is a specialized computer connected to a network which provides, or "serves up", resources or services.
 It has the logic to receive and to send back the data needed by the browser.

 The internet follows *protocols* or *rules* that govern the format of data sent over the internet.
 The browser and server communicate with one another using the Internet Protocol known as HTTP

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzNzk1Nzc4OCw4MzQ1NDA3MzcsLTE0ND
+eyJoaXN0b3J5IjpbMTIwNjQwMzMzOCw4MzQ1NDA3MzcsLTE0ND
 c2NDEyNzEsMTcyMjYxNTYwNiwzNzIxNTI0MjMsLTQyMzkxOTg1
 MSwtMTQ0NDczMjU3NCwxMDMyMzI2NTg5XX0=
 -->